aeszyman/late_antiquity/bibliography.md

 Clark, Gillian. _A Very Short Introduction_.
 Oxford: Oxford University Press, 2011.

+Dijkstra, Jitse H.F.
+“Religious Violence in Late Antique Egypt Reconsidered: The Cases of Alexandria, Panopolis, and Philae.”
+Journal of Early Christian History 5.2 (2015): 24-48.

 Drake, H.A. _A Century of Miracles: Christians, Pagans, Jews, and the Supernatural, 312-410_.
 Oxford University Press, 2017.

 Elsner, Jaś. _Art and the Roman Viewer: The Transformation of Art from the Pagan World to Christianity_.
 Cambridge University Press, 1995.